bxparks/rpn83p/docs/USER_GUIDE_BASE.md

 number in `BIN` can exceed this limit and entering more digits will cause the left digits to scroll off the screen.

-## Base Number Retention
+## Base Mode Retention

 The `DEC`, `HEX`, `OCT` and `BIN` modes are useful only within the `BASE` hierarchy of menus.
 When the menu leaves the `BASE` hierarchy, the numbers on the RPN stack revert back to using floating points.
 This is similar to the HP-42S.

 However, unlike the HP-42S, the RPN83P remembers the most recent base number and restores its setting if the `BASE` menu hierarchy is selected again.

+## Input Termination

+Whenever RPN83P goes into the `BASE` hierarchy or goes out of the `BASE` hierarchy, the input must be terminated.
+This is because the parsing of the digits in the input buffer is affected by the `BASE` mode, so they need to be processed when we transition to and from the `BASE` menu.

+Menu navigation *within* the `BASE` hierarchy does not cause input termination.
+For example, if we go from `BASE > LOGI` to `BASE > ROTS`, the input buffer remains open.